snowngich/DATABASE-ANSWERS/answers.md

 Data Security: Ensures only authorized users can access or modify data.
 Data Consistency: Maintains accuracy and integrity through rules and constraints.
 Concurrent Access: Allows multiple users to access data simultaneously without conflicts.
-Backup and Recovery: Protects data against loss and enables restoration in case of failure
+Backup and Recovery: Protects data against loss and enables restoration in case of failure.